 We’re also focused on educating athlete support personnel and medical professionals about the role they play in helping to create a culture of clean sport and to assist athletes to comply with the rules.

-In order to do this, we invest in education programmes, seminars, outreach events and resources to help athletes understand what’s allowed and what’s not.
+In order to do this, we invest in education programmes, workshops, outreach events and resources to help athletes understand what’s allowed and what’s not.

-We also provide resources and advice through our Medication Check to help athletes avoid “inadvertently” breaking the rules.
+We also provide advice through our Medication Check feature to help athletes avoid “inadvertently” breaking the rules.